 I would love to find the names of these relatives and the location where the photographs were taken.

 Elizabeth M. Morrissey (b.
 Oct 1862 in Harbour Grace Newfoundland) with son Francis William Eldridge (b.
 11 Feb 1889 – d.
 21 May 1976) and “Old Auntie Burgess”.
-Auntie Burgess is believed to be Ann Cavill.
+Auntie Burgess is believed to be Ann Cavill (Sister to Sophia Cavill, who was Elizabeth’s mother).
 Photo taken about 1890.
 Elizabeth would be about 28.

 Searching for ancestors and descendants of the Kottas / Kotta family.
 The family sailed from the Port of Piraeus on board the S.S.
 Megali Hellas, and arrived in New York City, New York on April 22, 1920.
 On the ship manifest are;